zsobin/BaseWebApp/README.md

 	ls
 ```

+##### 5. Initialize app for Heroku

-##### 5. Use the command line to create an app on Heroku, which prepares Heroku to receive your source code (and initializes a url for you)
+Use the command line to create an app on Heroku, which prepares Heroku to receive your source code (and initializes a url for you)
 ```
 	heroku login
 	heroku create
 ```

+##### 6. Install dependencies

-##### 6. Install the project’s dependencies using npm, a tool used to install any other projects your project needs in order to run locally.
+Install the project’s dependencies using npm, a tool used to install any other projects your project needs in order to run locally.
 View the dependencies your app needs here.
 ```
 	npm install
 ```